403studios/stack-ws/README.md

 ### Examples
 The following examples are provided for convenience.
 These examples do not represent all available features.
 See the API [Documentation](#documentation) for a comprehensive list of all capabilities.

+[Postman](https://www.getpostman.com/) is an excellent tool for testing HTTP-based APIs.

 #### Using [cURL](http://curl.haxx.se)
 ###### Create a new stack: